All of This

 "All of This" is a song by American rock band Blink-182 from the band's fifth studio album, Blink-182 (2003).
-The song is a collaboration with musician Robert Smith, frontman of the English rock band The Cure.
+The song is a collaboration with musician Robert Smith, frontman of the English rock band the Cure.
 Lyrically, the song is inspired by a story from producer Jerry Finn's adolescence, in which he was humiliated by a girl he had fallen in love with.

 The song was frequently cited as a highlight on the album and received positive reviews.
-"All of This" was briefly considered to be the album's fifth single, but the idea was shelved when the band broke up in 2005.
+"All of This" was briefly considered for the album's fifth single, but the idea was shelved when the band broke up in 2005.